CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

 ![RotationDifference]({{site.baseurl}}/images/rotation_difference.png)
 <p style="text-align:center"><i> Left.
 Our original grid image.
 Right.
 Grid image after applying rotation of pi/4</i></p>

 In the examples above we did not specify a separate reference image for our mapping.
-As a result, the resulting image contained black pixels for pixels which were mapped outside the spatial domain of the original image and a partial view of the original image.
+As a result, the resulting image contained black pixels for pixels that were mapped outside the spatial domain of the original image and a partial view of the original image.

 If we want the resulting image to contain all of the original image no matter the transformation, we will need to define the resampling grid using our knowledge of the original image's spatial domain and the inverse of the given transformation.